 \section{Abstract}

-Located in the Large Magellanic cloud and mostly irradiated by a massive-star cluster R$\,$136, 30 Doradus is an ideal target to test the popular theory of the grain alignment and rotational disruption by Radiative Torques (RATs).
+Located in the Large Magellanic cloud and mostly irradiated by a massive-star cluster R$\,$136, 30 Doradus is an ideal target to test the leading theory of the grain alignment and rotational disruption by RAdiative Torques (RATs).
 Here, we use publicly available polarized thermal dust emission observations of 30 Doradus at 89, 154, and 214$\,\mu$m using SOFIA/HAWC+.
 We analyse the variation of the dust polarization degree ($p$) with the total emission intensity ($I$), the dust temperature ($T_{\d}$), and the gas column density ($N_{\rm H}$) constructed from {\it Herschel} data.
 The 30 Doradus complex is divided into two main regions relative to R$\,$136, namely North and South.
 In the North, we find that the polarization degree first decreases and then increases before decreasing again when the dust temperature increases toward the irradiating cluster R$\,$136.
-The first depolarization likely arises from the decrease of grain alignment efficiency toward the dense medium due to attenuated interstellar radiation field.
+The first depolarization likely arises from the decrease of grain alignment efficiency toward the dense medium due to the attenuation of the interstellar radiation field and the increase of the gas density.
 The second trend (the increase of $p$ with $T_\d$) is consistent with the RAT alignment theory.
-The final trend (the decrease of $p$ with $T_\d$) is inconsistent with the RAT alignment theory, but can be explained by rotational disruption of large grains by RATs.
+The final trend (the decrease of $p$ with $T_\d$) is consistent with the RAT alignment theory only when the grain rotational disruption by RATs is taken into account.
 In the South, we find that the polarization degree is nearly independent of the dust temperature, while the grain alignment efficiency is higher around the peak of the gas column density and decreases toward the radiation source.
 The latter feature is also consistent with the prediction of the rotational disruption by RATs.

 \keywords{ISM: dust, extinction $-$ ISM: clouds $-$ ISM: individual objects (30 Doradus, LMC) $-$ ISM: polarization}